Array§

 sliceFrom<I extends string | any[]>(data: I, from: number): I

-Returns a shallow copy of the data
+Returns a shallow copy of the data array or string starting from index from.

 A negative index counts backwards from the end of the array.

-is not an integer or is out of bounds.
+Returns an empty array if from is not an integer or is out of bounds.

 Source§sliceTo<I extends string | any[]>(data: I, to: number): I